OneMoreSummer/academic-kickstart/content/post/selections-for-england-men’s-lions-it’s-all-about-the-journey/index.md

 ---
 If you are one of the 21 man squad for the [upcoming England Lions training camp](https://www.ecb.co.uk/news/3740217/england-lions-announce-group-for-winter-training-camp) how did you get there?

 The 3 week camp, for red ball skills, has a mix of players, from Rehan Ahmed at age 19 to Brydon Carse at 28.
-10 players are younger than age 23 with 11 players older with more bowlers than batters.
+10 players are younger than age 23 with 11 players older, with more bowlers than batters.

 This is a relatively large group with 10 players new to the England Lions.